openstack/ironic/doc/source/admin/ramdisk-boot.rst

 where the step of writing an image to the local storage is not required or desired.
 As such, this interface does come with several caveats:

-* Configuration drives are not supported.
+* Configuration drives are not supported with network boot, only with Redfish virtual media.
 * Disk image contents are not written to the bare metal node.
 * Users and Operators who intend to leverage this interface should expect to leverage a metadata service, custom ramdisk images, or the